opengovfoundation/madison/docs/INSTALL.OSX.md

 Additionally, do the same for `example_smtp.php` if you want to enable email functionality (required for registering new users).

-1. Run `make rebuild-db` to get the database migrated and seeded with data.
+1. Run `make db-reset` to get the database migrated and seeded with data.

 1. Install and run elasticsearch.
 [See here for installation](elasticsearch).
   1. Additionally, run `curl -XPUT http://localhost:9200/madison` when ES is running